dask/dask/docs/source/efficiency.rst

 Leave data on the cluster
 -------------------------

 Wait as long as possible to gather data locally.
-For example if we want to compute the shape of a numpy array on the cluster we might do one of the
+If you want to ask a question of a large piece of data on the cluster it is often faster to submit a function onto that data then to bring the data down to your local computer.

-following:
+For example if we have a numpy array on the cluster and we want to know its shape we might choose one of the following options:

-1. Gather the numpy array to the local process, access the ``.shape`` attribute
+1.  **Slow:** Gather the numpy array to the local process, access the ``.shape`` attribute
-2. Send a quick lambda function up to the cluster to compute the shape
+2.  **Fast:** Send a lambda function up to the cluster to compute the shape

 .. code-block:: python